 What kind of Life Insurance does EvCC provide?
 How do I change my Life Insurance coverage?

 Voya is the provider for life insurance.
 All benefit-eligible employees are provided with $25,000 Basic Life Insurance for death from any cause & $5,000 Basic Accidental Death & Dismemberment (AD&D) at no charge in life insurance at no cost.
 Optional supplemental insurance is available to you and your spouse/ domestic partner as well as dependents.
 Follow this link to review the premium costs for supplemental costs You may elect to change your life insurance at any time during the year.
 Submit the Life and AD&D Insurance Enrollment/ Change Form (scroll down to "Life and accidental death and dismemberment insurance," and click "Life and AD&D Insurance Enrollment/ Change") to HR.
-You may be required to submit the Life Insurance Evidence of Insurability Form when requesting higher coverages.
+You may be required to submit the Life Insurance Evidence of Insurability Form (2016 form not yet available via the PEBB website) when requesting higher coverages.
 A Life Insurance Booklet is also available.